 Is there a rumble rolling throughout your house at night?
-For many people, their snoring is enough to wake up their spouse, their family, and the whole neighborhood—or, at least, that’s what it may sound like.
-Snoring, though highly common, is not normal, and it is often caused by an obstructed airway.
-Snoring is also a common sign of sleep apnea, a condition that causes you to wake up during the night due to a blocked airway.
-At Exceptional Dentistry, Dr. James Powell and our team want you and your family to sleep soundly each night, which is why we are pleased to offer sleep apnea and sleep treatment in Palmdale, California!
+For many people, their snoring is enough to wake up their spouse, their family and the whole neighborhood — or, at least, that’s what it may sound like.
+Snoring, though common, is not normal, and it is often caused by an obstructed airway.
+Snoring is also frequently a sign of sleep apnea, a condition that causes you to wake up during the night due to a blocked airway.
+At Exceptional Dentistry, Dr. James Powell and our team want you and your family to sleep soundly each night, which is why we are pleased to offer sleep apnea and snoring treatment in Palmdale, California!
 If you have been diagnosed with sleep apnea, schedule your visit with our dentist by giving us a call today at (661) 349-7725.

 Sleep apnea is a common sleep disorder characterized by interruptions and pauses in breathing while asleep.
-These interruptions are caused by obstructions in the airway, such as the tongue rolling back in the throat or collapsed tissues in the airway, and may occur dozens of times each night.
+These interruptions are caused by obstructions in the airway, such as the tongue rolling back in the throat or collapsed tissues, and they may occur dozens of times each night.
 Sleep apnea disorder causes your sleep to be fragmented and reduces the oxygen levels in your body.
 Many people with sleep apnea are unaware that they have sleep apnea, and in many cases, sleep apnea is first noticed by others who realize that something unusual is occurring in their loved one’s sleep patterns.

 Common signs of sleep apnea include:

 - Nightly or near nightly snoring (especially loud snoring)